UKRI GCRF Collective Programme: Multi-hazards & Systemic Risks - Announcement of Opportunity

 The submission of an outline bid proposal is a requirement of the call, and only those successful at the outline bid stage will be invited to submit a full proposal.

-A live online webinar will be held in early April for potential applicants to learn about the call details and have the opportunity to pose questions to the UKRI staff who are leading the call.
-The webinar will be held twice to allow for potential applicants in different international time zones to dial-in, the dates / times are as follows:
+A live online webinar was held in early April 2019 for potential applicants to learn about the call details and have the opportunity to pose questions to the UKRI staff who are leading the call.
+Slides presented during the webinar are available in the downloads section of this webpage.

 UKRI is also holding regional GCRF engagement events - external link across the UK in early 2019 as a way for potential applicants to engage further with calls launched under the Collective Programme, and with GCRF in general.